ory/hydra/README.md

 Client Secret: Z2pJ0>Tp7.ggn>EE&rhnOzdt1
 ```

-**Important note:** Hydra is using self signed TLS certificates for HTTPS, if no certificate was provided.
+**Important note:** if no certificate is provided, Hydra uses self-signed TLS certificates for HTTPS.
 This should
 never be done in production.
 To skip the TLS verification step on the client, provide the `--skip-tls-verify` flag.

 Why not issue an access token for your client?